Wenxue1990/Coding_test/README.md

 # Instructions

-The code is writen and tested in jupyter notebook.
+The code is created and tested in Jupyter notebook.
 System version: 3.6.1 |Anaconda 4.4.0 (64-bit)| (default, May 11 2017, 13:25:24) [MSC v.1900 64 bit (AMD64)]
 All tests passed and proved the final confirmation as: "Process Complete!"
+Additional Libraries used: sys, re, datetime
 Details of input vs output will be detailed in the following chapter.

-***The objective here is to see if you can implement the solution using basic data structure building blocks and software engineering best practices (by writing clean, modular, and well-tested code).***

 # Input vs Output